jmatthiesen/dotnet-ai-resources/README.md

 # SDKs

+## Semantic Kernel
+- [Overview - Semantic Kernel](https://github.com/microsoft/semantic-kernel) - SDK built by Microsoft that lets you "build agents that can call your existing code."
+Provides native support for working in .NET.
+- [Semantic Kernel Cookbook](https://github.com/microsoft/SemanticKernelCookBook) - A set of examples for achieving common tasks using Semantic Kernel, with Polyglot Notebooks available for .NET developers.

 ## Orchestrators

-- [Semantic Kernel](https://github.com/microsoft/semantic-kernel) - SDK built by Microsoft that lets you "build agents that can call your existing code."
-Provides native support for working in .NET.
 - [LangChain](https://github.com/tryAGI/LangChain/) **[Unofficial]** - .NET implementation of the popular LangChain Python project.
 Note: Currently it's in an early state, and looking for contributors!

 ## Vector Store SDKs